Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Kentucky Stats and Trends

-- Kentucky has played six games, with five wins against the spread.
+- Kentucky has five wins against the spread in six games this year.

-- Kentucky's games this season have gone over the total in three out of six opportunities (50%).
+- Kentucky's games this season have hit the over on three of six set point totals (50%).

-- Kentucky is 5-1 against the spread and 6-0 overall when the team scores more than 5.5 points.
+- Kentucky is 5-1 against the spread and 6-0 overall when the team notches more than 5.5 points.

 - The Wildcats have turned the ball over two more times (12 total) than the Bulldogs have forced a turnover (10) this season.